chrisjbillington/setuptools-conda/README.md

                             configuration, you might set this option to pass conda-build a wheel that has been pre-compiled with the system configuration.
-In this case, setuptools_conda will only produce a conda package for the current Python version.
+In this case, setuptools-conda will only produce a conda package for the current Python version.
   --from-downloaded-wheel   Whether to avoid local building at all and
                             download a wheel from PyPI before invoking conda-